po-work/Alpha-Helpdesk/README.md

 frmMainStaffLvl2.vb - This is the form for the database administrator.
 This form allows them to change the MySQL server details (Server IP, Server Port, MySQL username & password).
 They can also view all table contents as well as generate new staff registration codes and create new versions of tables and the database itself.

 Icon.ico - This file is just a copy of the icon for the program.

+THIS PROGRAM WILL NOT WORK WITH JUST THESE FILES THIS IS JUST TO DISPLAY MY CODE

+If you want a working copy, they just drop me a private message.